Lynn Stiles

-Lynn George Stiles (born April 12, 1941) is a former American football player, coach, and executive.
+Lynn George Stiles (born April 12, 1941) is an American former football player, coach, and executive.
 He served as the head football coach at San Jose State University from 1976 to 1978, compiling a record of 18–16.
 Stiles was later an assistant coach with the Philadelphia Eagles, San Francisco 49ers and St. Louis Rams of the National Football League (NFL).
 From 1992 to 1996, he served in the front office for the Kansas City Chiefs as vice president of player personnel.

 Stiles played college football at the University of Utah as a guard, center, and linebacker.